 - Feel ineffectual

-- Have a harder time transiting from work to home
+- Have a harder time transitioning from work to home

 - Get increasingly depressed throughout the day

-The study also found that those unfinished home project falls into the category of clutter and generate the same kind of stress that clutter does.
+The study also found that those unfinished home projects fall into the category of clutter and generate the same kind of stress that clutter does.
 Housework and home repairs compete for the attention of time and resource-strapped parents, turning home into more a place of increased demands than a haven from stressors.